aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgbuilderextensions/onbegin/_index.md

 ---
 title: SVGBuilderExtensions.OnBegin
 second_title: Aspose.SVG for .NET API Reference
-description: SVGBuilderExtensions method.
+description: SVGBuilderExtensions OnBegin method.
 Sets the onbegin attribute defining a script to be run at the start of the animation
 type: docs
 weight: 1200
 url: /net/aspose.svg.builder/svgbuilderextensions/onbegin/